lgics/TODO-List/README.md

 ### Rashed's Notes:

- * ___Make Gerrit commit to import LegacyCamera into Gallery2 instead of the standard camera app if building with LegacyCamera.___
  * __Finish Calculator patches for MDPI devices__
- * _Finish old display compatibility system that should fix triple buffering and copybit/gralloc issues_
  * Add link to forum in the Settings via KonstaT's patch
  * Upgrade the kernel
- * _Add old graphics support system to hardware/qcom/display_
- * _Add the USES_LEGACY_GRAPHICS CFLAG into the TripleBuffer common_

 ### Bytecode's Notes: